The Special Category for 2022-2023 is the Environment.

 Since 1988, rather than have specific funding programmes, the Trustees have selected a special category each year from within one of the broad grant categories of education, health and social welfare and have invited registered charities to apply.
 Charities may be nominated by any of the Trustees, members of the Trust or the Company Secretary.

-The Trustees award most special category grants in November each year.
+The Trustees will consider special category grants at a meeting in March 2023.
 The special category for the following financial year is usually selected at the Trustees’ meeting in November and will be posted on the website.

 Recent Special Categories: